Conventional wisdom holds that passive trading is the rational investing strategy. Active traders are often portrayed as ...

 Iris does not and will not sell users' personal data.

 Retail investors are a growing and enduring consumer segment.
-There are 180M+ retail investors in the US today and they are trading at record levels.
+There are 150M+ retail investors in the US as of June 2021 and they are trading at record levels.

 Our timing could not be better